ahuacate/pve-host/README.md

 As you've probably concluded you must add any new HAProxy backend server IPv4 address(s) to the UniFi Pre-Authorization Access list for HAProxy frontend to have access to these servers.

-# 4. Easy Script
+# 4. PVE Host Manager Easy Script Installer

-Our single Easy Script can be used on both primary and secondary PVE hosts.
+Our single PVE Host Manager Easy Script can be used on both primary and secondary PVE hosts.
 Your user input is required.
 The script will create, edit and/or change system files on your PVE host.
 When an optional default setting is provided you can accept our default (recommended) by pressing ENTER on your keyboard.
 Or overwrite our default value by typing in your own value and then pressing ENTER to accept and to continue to the next step.

-After executing the Easy Script in your PVE host SSH terminal you will asked or prompted for input about:
+After executing the PVE Host Manager Easy Script in your PVE host SSH terminal you are prompted with a menu selection:

+1. New PVE Host Builder - fully configure a new Proxmox host
     - Verify PVE enterprise subscription status - A patch will be applied if you do not have a valid PVE subscription
-- Fully update your PVE host OS
+    - Update your PVE host OS
     - Install prerequisite software - nbtscan, ifupdown2
     - Update PVE turnkey appliance list
     - Increase the PVE inotify limits
     - Perform PVE host UID/GID mapping for unprivileged CTs
-- Select PVE host type - Primary or Secondary
-- Configure your PVE host network interface card (NIC)
+    - Configure PVE host network interface card (NIC)
-- Optional - Create NFS and/or CIFS backend storage mounts for your PVE hosts (Recommended - Must be done at some stage)
+    - Create NFS and/or SMB/CIFS backend storage mounts for your PVE hosts (Recommended - Must be done at some stage)
-- Optional - Install and configure Postfix SMTP email server and alerts (Recommended - requires a valid email & Mailgun credentials)
+    - Install and configure Postfix SMTP email server and alerts (Recommended - requires a valid email & Mailgun credentials)
-- Optional - Install and configure SSH Authorized Keys (Recommended)
+    - Install and configure SSH Authorized Keys (Recommended)
-- Optional - Install and configure Fail2Ban (Recommended)
+    - Install and configure Fail2Ban (Recommended)
+2. NFS Storage - add NFS PVE storage mounts
+3. SMB/CIFS Storage - add SMB/CIFS storage mounts
+4. Install Fail2Ban
+5. Install SSMTP Email Server
+6. Install a SSH Key -  add or create your own private SSH access key
+7. PVE CT Updater - install a automatic PVE CT updater
+8. None.
+Exit this installer

-The available options are different between primary and secondary hosts.
-Its best to perform all the recommended tasks.
+The available options vary between primary and secondary hosts.
+Its best to run task No.1 n all newly installed hardware and perform the recommended tasks.
 For example, by setting up the default Postfix SMTP server you will receive email copies of not only PVE alerts but also copies of newly created SSH keys pairs for your convenience.

+Easy Scripts are based on bash scripting.
+Simply `Cut & Paste` our Easy Script command into your terminal window, press `Enter` and follow the prompts and terminal instructions.
+But PLEASE first read our guide so you fully understand the input requirements.

 ## 4.1.
 Prerequisite Credentials and Input Requirements

 During the Easy Script installation you will be required to provide some inputs.
 You will have the option to use our default variables on most variable inputs.
-It's best to have details like your SMTP server account login credentials and other input information readily available prior to running our Easy Script.
+It's best to have your SMTP server account login credentials and other input information readily available prior to running our Easy Script.

 ### 4.1.1.
 SMTP Server Credentials